Certseeds/GraphicsMagick/doc/Install/README.txt

   Use 'configure' to automatically configure, build, and install ImageMagick.
-The configure script may be executed from the ImageMagick source directory (e.g ./configure) or from a seperate build directory by specifying the full path to configure (e.g.
+The configure script may be executed from the ImageMagick source directory (e.g ./configure) or from a separate build directory by specifying the full path to configure (e.g.
   /src/ImageMagick-5.4.8/configure).
-The advantage of using a seperate build directory is that multiple ImageMagick builds may share the same ImageMagick source directory while allowing each build to use a unique set of options.
+The advantage of using a separate build directory is that multiple ImageMagick builds may share the same ImageMagick source directory while allowing each build to use a unique set of options.